dropcreations/Manzana-Apple-Music-Downloader/README.md

 - __THIS REPOSITORY IS ONLY FOR EDUCATIONAL PURPOSES.__

 This will help you to understand how the Apple Music API works and how to deal with python scripts.
-You can use the source code to run and test this program or if you're a Windows user, you can also use the compiled binary file `manzana.exe` from the [releases](https://github.com/dropcreations/Manzana-Apple-Music-Downloader/releases).
+You can use the source code to run and test this program or you can also use the compiled binary files from the [releases](https://github.com/dropcreations/Manzana-Apple-Music-Downloader/releases).

 ## Features

 - Can download __album__ urls.
 - Can download __song__ urls.
 - Can download __music-video__ urls.
+- Can download __playlist__ urls.
 - Can download __artist__ urls (all albums, singles, music-videos).
 - Can download __animated-cover__.
 - Can download __time-synced lyrics__ as `.lrc`.